How narcissistic people manipulate you through social media.

 5. The hoover, even if you think you’ve blocked them on everything, if you haven’t altered your settings so only friends can see, they might just set up false profiles to check in on you, see what info they can gather, some have been known to reach out through YouTube and eBay when you’ve blocked them from all other social media.

 - They might set up new accounts and send you friend requests and messages.

-- They might send pictures to your inbox of Facebook memories to pull on your memory and caring side of that idolisation stages.
-And if you left them back in the will hit that pattern of repeat, as they cycle around their life story, exploiting others to meet their own needs.
+- They might send pictures to your inbox of Facebook memories to pull on your memory and caring side of that idolisation stage.
+And if you left them back in, they will hit that pattern of repeat as they cycle around their life story, exploiting others to meet their own needs.

 All about the narcissist Online course.

 Click here to learn more about the narcissist personality disorder.